 You are welcome to make an appointment to visit our workshops.

-you can get a firsthand impression of the high standard of our work.
+Should you be interested in instruments from our violin making workshop, we will furnish you with reference addresses in your area so you can get a firsthand impression of the high standard of our work.

 Salesroom in Lübeck

 I have long been interested in outstanding and artful instruments of Italian violin building design which stem from the seventeenth and eighteenth centuries.
 The harmony between aesthetics, artisan technique and tone quality set standards to this very day.
 Due to the high prices, however, many can only dream of owning such an original work.
 Perhaps you will let your dream come true one day with one of my instruments.